My Al Capone Museum | home

 Car to the right bringing Franklin Roosevelt to Congress in 1941.
 It's a hardtop Cadillac, not a Packard.

 My take is the info may be erroneous.
 If there is any truth to the Secret Service story, it is that a convertible car that was once used to transport Capone by the Government may have been also used by the President, but not a 1939 Packard personally owned by Alphonse Capone.
 Even that to me is far fetched because the cars I have seen Capone transported in by law officials were all hardtops and not like the photo that was shown on Jay Leno's Garage show.
+Again, the burden of proof lies strictly with the Secret Service in providing photos and info on said Capone bulletproof Cadillac used by FDR.

 My special thanks to Cadillac expert Mr. Yann Saunders at the Cadillac Database, crime author Allan May, Truth or Fiction's Tony Ashlin and The History Insider blogger Ray Grasshoff.
 All of whom piqued my curiosity to create this webpage.